DeepakKumarDKN/Namestey-React/Igniting The App 05_08_23/Assignment/README.md

 for example:
-lets talk about node modules no need of adding node_modules into our git repositry so i will obviously make a .gitigbore file and will add node_modules into it but not only node_modules which ever file we think that not necessary we can add those files into .gitignore
+lets talk about node modules no need of adding node_modules into our git repositry so i will obviously make a .gitignore file and will add node_modules into it but not only node_modules which ever file we think that is not necessary we can add those files into .gitignore
 ```

 ### what is node_modules is it a good idea to push that into git ?